kapouer/matchdom/README.md

 By default an expression is replaced by its value, without affecting surrounding text, tag name, attribute, or node.

-The filter allows one to extend the current selection with:
+This filter allows one to extend the current selection with:

 - empty range: default behavior replaces the expression itself
 - `-`: selects the whole text node or attribute surrounding the expression